-- 10. Code the race based on birthplace information when the race is recorded as Oriental, Mongolian, or Asian and the place of birth is recorded as China, Japan, the Philippines, or another Asian nation - Example 1: Race is recorded as Asian and the place of birth is recorded as Japan.
+- 9. Code the race based on birthplace information when the race is recorded as Oriental, Mongolian, or Asian and the place of birth is recorded as China, Japan, the Philippines, or another Asian nation - Example 1: Race is recorded as Asian and the place of birth is recorded as Japan.
 Code race as 05 (Japanese) because it is more specific than 96. - Example 2: The person describes himself as an Asian-American born in Laos.
-Code race as 11 (Laotian) because it is more specific than 96. - 11.
-Use the appropriate non-specific code 96 (Other Asian including Asian, NOS), 97 (Pacific Islander, NOS), or 98 (Some other race) when there is no race code for a specific race

-Note: Document the specified race in a text field.

-- 12. Do not use code 96, 97, or 98 for "multi-racial."
-See Coding Examples below. - 13.
-All race data items must be coded 99 (Unknown by patient) when Race 1 is coded 99 (Unknown by patient)

-Note: Assign code 99 in Race 2 -Race 5 only when Race 1 is coded 99.

-14. Assign code 99 for death certificate only (DCO) cases when race is unknown

-- 15. Refer to Appendix D "Race and Nationality Descriptions" when race is unknown or not stated in the medical record and birth place is recorded - a.
+Code race as 11 (Laotian) because it is more specific than 96. - 10.
+Use the appropriate non-specific code 96 (Other Asian including Asian, NOS), 97 (Pacific Islander, NOS), or 98 (Some other race) when there is no race code for a specific race - Note: Document the specified race in a text field. - 11.
+Do not use code 98 alone for "multi-racial."
+If multi-racial is the only information available, assign code 99.
+See Coding Examples below. - 12.
+All race data items must be coded 99 (Unknown by patient) when Race 1 is coded 99 (Unknown by patient) - Note: Assign code 99 in Race 2 -Race 5 only when Race 1 is coded 99. - 13.
+Assign code 99 for death certificate only (DCO) cases when race is unknown - 14.
+Refer to Appendix D "Race and Nationality Descriptions" when race is unknown or not stated in the medical record and birth place is recorded - a.
 In some cases, race may be inferred from the nationality.
-Use Appendix D to identify nationalities from which race codes may be inferred. - Example 1: Record states: "this native of Portugal..."
-Code race as 01 (White) per the Appendix. - Example 2: Record states: "this patient was Nigerian..."
-Code race as 02 (Black or African American) per the Appendix. - Exception: Code Race 1 through Race 5 as 99 (Unknown by patient) when patient's name is incongruous with the race inferred on the basis of nationality.
-Do not code the inferred race when the patient's name is incongruent with the race inferred on the basis of nationality. - Example 1: Patient's name is Siddhartha Rao and birthplace is listed as England.
-Code Race 1 through Race 5 as 99 (Unknown). - Example 2: Patient's name is Ping Chen and birthplace is Ethiopia.
-Code Race 1 through Race 5 as 99 (Unknown). - 16.
+Use Appendix D to identify nationalities from which race codes may be inferred.

+Example 1: Record states: "this native of Portugal..."
+Code race as 01 (White) per Appendix D.

+- Example 2: Record states: "this patient was Nigerian..."
+Code race as 02 (Black or African American) per Appendix D. - Exception: Code Race 1 through Race 5 as 99 (Unknown by patient) when patient's name is incongruous with the race inferred on the basis of nationality. - Example 1: Patient's birthplace is listed as England.
+Patient's name is Siddhartha Rao.
+Do not use country of birth to code the patient as White.
+Use other information to code the race.
+If no additional information is available, code Race 1 through Race 5 as 99 (Unknown). - Example 2: Patient's birthplace is Ethiopia.
+Patient's name is Ping Chen.
+Do not use country of birth to code the patient as Black.
+Use other information to code the race.
+If no additional information is available, code Race 1 through Race 5 as 99 (Unknown). - 15.
 When the patient face-sheet indicates "Race Other," look for other descriptions of the patient's race.
-When no further race information is available, code race as 99 (Unknown by patient) and document that patient face-sheet indicates "Race Other," and no further race information is available. - 17.
-Patient photographs may be used with caution to determine race in the absence of any other information - a.
-Use caution when interpreting a patient photograph to assist in determining race.
-Review the patient record for a statement to verify race.
-The use of photographs alone to determine race may lead to misclassification of race. - 18.
-Code the race data items in the order stated when no other priority applies - 19.
+When no further race information is available, code race as 99 (Unknown by patient) and document that patient face-sheet indicates "Race Other," and no further race information is available. - 16.
+Do not use patient photographs or images from social media to code race - 17.
+Code the race data items in the order stated when no other priority applies - 18.
 The race of parents, when known, may be used with caution to determine patient's race in the absence of other more specific information (see coding examples 5 and 7)